ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/04-making-use-of-shared-memory.md

   <img src="{{ page.root }}/fig/OpenMP-history.png" alt="OpenMP-history" width="40%" height="40%">
 </a>

-You can consult Intel's Parallel Universe magazine original source <a href="https://software.intel.com/sites/default/files/managed/6a/78/parallel_mag_issue18.pdf"> here</a>.
+You can consult the original in [Intel's Parallel Universe magazine](https://software.intel.com/sites/default/files/managed/6a/78/parallel_mag_issue18.pdf).

 In 2018 OpenMP 5.0 was released, current latest version is OpenMP 5.1 released November 2020.

 ## What is OpenMP
 The OpenMP Application Program Interface (OpenMP API) is a collection of compiler directives, library routines, and environment variables that collectively define parallelism in C, C++ and Fortran programs and is portable across architectures from different vendors.
 Compilers from numerous vendors support the OpenMP API.
-See http://www.openmp.org for info, specifications, and support.
+See [http://www.openmp.org](http://www.openmp.org) for info, specifications, and support.

 > ## OpenMP in Hawk